DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Background and Motivation

 \subsection{Limitations of Existing Text Streaming Applications}

-Existing LLM serving relies on two deployment paradigms: on-server and on-device inference.
-With rapid hardware and software advancements, on-device LLMs have achieved accuracy levels sufficient for many applications, as evidenced by the integration of Apple Intelligence~\citep{appleintelligence} and Google's Gemini Nano~\cite{gemini_nano} into iOS and Android platforms, where they effectively handle text completion and message composition tasks.
+Existing LLM serving primarily relies on two deployment paradigms: on-device and on-server inference.
+With rapid hardware and software advancements, on-device LLMs have achieved sufficient accuracy levels for many applications~\citep{phan2025humanity}, as evidenced by the integration of Apple Intelligence~\citep{appleintelligence} and Google's Gemini Nano~\cite{gemini_nano} into iOS and Android platforms, where they effectively handle text completion and message composition tasks.
 While on-device LLMs may still be inadequate for complex tasks (e.g., advanced mathematical reasoning), we focus on the growing category of applications where current on-device models already achieve satisfactory accuracy.
 For these applications, the challenge is not model capability, but rather the substantial monetary or energy cost demands of LLM inference.

 Unfortunately, both serving paradigms face challenges.
-On-device inference, despite enabling faster generation owing to its dedicated resources~\citep{powerinfer,powerinfer2}, suffers from extended TTFT for long prompts due to limited processing speeds, and substantial energy consumption that scales linearly with response lengths \citep{edgebenchmark}.
-For instance, a fully charged iPhone running a 7B parameter LLM can operate for less than two hours \citep{liu2024mobilellm}---insufficient for day-long mobile use.
+On-device inference, though enabling faster generation powered by its dedicated resources~\citep{powerinfer,powerinfer2}, suffers from extended TTFT for long prompts due to limited processing speeds and substantial energy consumption that scales linearly with response lengths \citep{edgebenchmark}.
+For instance, a fully-charged iPhone running a 7B parameter LLM can only operate for less than two hours \citep{liu2024mobilellm}---insufficient for day-long mobile use.

 On the other hand, on-server deployments require request batching to amortize costs due to the high resource demands, but this introduces issues like queuing delays, resource contention from batching \citep{orca,vllm,sarathi}, and last-hop network latency variations \cite{eloquent}.
 Our measurements reveal that these factors can cause significant TTFT spikes for GPT-4-mini, from 0.3 seconds to several seconds during high-load periods.